Islamic views on evolution: Human and Adamic Exceptionalism

-Nuh Ha Mem Keller, a scholar of Islam, is a proponent of the human exceptionalism view of evolution; he believes that evolution is possible only for non-human species, and that humans cannot be viewed through the lens of evolution due to man having been created by Allah with such creation being afforded a special consideration and thus separates man from the evolutional path other living beings go through.
+Nuh Ha Mem Keller has several issues with evolution which can be broken down to three categorical criticisms.
+He claims it does a) not fulfill Popper's criterion of falsifiablity and not evidence for macroevolution exists, b) limit God's omnipotence, because of natural selection c) contradicts the Adamic Exceptionalism, according to which even if the rest of creation would have been the result of evolution, man had been created by Allah with such creation being afforded a special consideration and thus separates man from the evolutionary path other living beings go through.
+Everything else would be kufr.
+In an article in the Journal on Religion and Science Zygon Shoaib Malik and Elvira Kulieva lay open the possibility of falsifiability, point out his narrow use of naturalism and that he claims consensus on topics that Muslim scholars are still debating.

 Contemporary scholar Yasir Qadhi similarly believes that the idea that humans evolved is against the Quran, but says that God may have placed humanity perfectly into an evolutionary pattern to give the appearance of human evolution.

 Rana Dajani, a university professor who teaches evolution in Jordan, wrote that almost all of her students tend to be hostile towards the idea of evolution at the beginning of the class, but by the end of the class, the majority accept the idea of evolution, except when it comes to humans.

 David Solomon Jalajel, an Islamic author, proclaims an Adamic exceptionalism view of evolution which encourages the theological use of tawaqquf; a tawaqquf is to make no argument for or against a matter to which scripture possesses no declarations for.
 With tawaqquf, Jalajel believes that Adam's creation does not necessarily signal the beginning of humanity as the Quran makes no declaration as to whether or not human beings were on Earth before Adam had descended.
 As a result, Jalajel invokes tawaqquf which insinuates that it is possible for humans to exist or not exist before the appearance of Adam on earth with either belief being possible due to the Quran, and that it is possible that an intermingling of Adam's descendants and other humans may or may not have occurred.
-Thus, the existence of Adam is a miracle since the Quran directly states it to be, but it does not assert there being no humans who could have existed at the time of Adam's appearance on earth and who could have came about as a result of evolution.
+Thus, the existence of Adam is a miracle since the Quran directly states it to be, but it does not assert that there were no humans who existed at the time of Adam's appearance on earth and who could have came about as a result of evolution.
 This viewpoint stands in contrast to creationism and human exceptionalism, ultimately declaring that evolution could be viewed without conflict with Islam and that Muslims could either accept or reject "human evolution on its scientific merits without reference to the story of Adam".